mjstraughan/CubingHistory/docs/3x3/Methods/Square101.md

 ### Development

 In 2020, Vincent Trang joined the August 2020 Method Development Competition.
 Trang developed Square 101 as the submission.
-At the end of the competition, Square 101 was chosen by a community vote as the most unique method.
+At the end of the competition, Square 101 was chosen by a community vote as the most unique method and the best for FMC.

 ![](img/Square101/Comp.png)
 ![](img/Square101/Doc.png)
 ![](img/Square101/Results.png)
 https://www.speedsolving.com/threads/method-development-competition-august-2020.78368/post-1392585

 https://www.speedsolving.com/threads/method-development-competition-august-2020.78368/post-1392723